coinspect/learn-evm-attacks/README.md

 ## Troubleshooting

+The main reason why tests fail is due to failures on the RPC providers we have set up as defaults.
+Please either:

+- Try again
+- Change the corresponding provider in the `foundry.toml`

-If a reproduction is failing (ie: it reverts), try to:
+If a reproduction is _still_ failing (ie: it reverts), try to:

 - Clean Forge's cache: `forge cache clean`
 - Update Foundry: `foundryup`